 However, it is important to pack multi-purpose clothes.
 The red high heels that only go with that one outfit?
 Leave them!
 Instead, choose the shoes that go with every outfit.
-That dress that you can only wear with the one jacket?
+That dress that you can only wear combined with that one jacket?
 But the jacket doesn’t go with anything else?
 Leave the dress and jacket and pick something you can mix and match together.

 I usually bring 2 vests that I can wear on my 2 dresses but they also fit on my tank tops with trousers.
-The leggings I have can go with my long shirts and under the dresses too.
+The leggings I have can go with my long shirts and under my dresses too.
 (I have to protect myself from the sun, so I always cover my arms and legs).

 Clothes packing strategy

 When I pack for a multi-stop trip, like an Interrail trip around Europe, I apply a strategy to determine what clothes to bring:

 #1 Throw all your clothes on the bed